Kemyke/AOC2024/README.md

 Day 8: hard to understand the description, otherwise straightforward implementation

 Day 9: different parsing for part2 (not usual).
 Part2 had a bug as I forgot one criteria (fastest in company board)

+Day 10: similar puzzle was last year maybe.
+Code was simple and need only a minute to change for part 2.